 The rules on defined terms, particularly whether a term should be defined and whether further uses of that word should start with a capital letter can seem arcane and complicated.
 In fact, they are quite simple and we explain them here.

 What are defined terms?

-The defined terms can usually be found at the beginning of a legal document, or at the beginning of a stand-alone section such as a schedule.
+The defined terms can usually be found at the beginning of a legal document, or at the beginning of a stand-alone section such as a schedule or section.

-The first letter of each word in a defined term is capitalised so that the reader can identify that the meaning of the term is “different” and that he should interpret what he is reading in accordance with the definition given.
+The first letter of each word in a defined term is capitalised so that the reader can identify that the meaning of the term is 'different' and that they should interpret what they are reading in accordance with the definition given.